 We are a biopharmaceutical company engaged in the design, discovery and development of a new class of drugs to treat multiple diseases and disorders by selectively targeting a class of receptors known as neuronal nicotinic acetylcholine receptors, or NNRs.
-We are developing small molecules designed to selectively target NNRs to treat diseases and disorders of the nervous system.
-Our product development pipeline consists of four product candidates in clinical development and multiple ongoing preclinical programs for target indications in which we believe that NNRs can be exploited for medical benefit.
-In addition, we market Inversine, which we believe is the only FDA-approved product that is designed to target an NNR.
+We are developing our most advanced product candidates as treatments for target indications in three therapeutic areas: cognitive impairment, pain and depression.
+Within these areas, we have three product candidates in clinical development and three preclinical product candidates.
+We expect to advance one of our preclinical product candidates into clinical development in the first half of 2005.
+We also have multiple preclinical programs for target indications outside these areas in which we believe that NNRs can be exploited for medical benefit.
+We have worldwide commercialization rights for all of our product candidates.
+Inversine, our product candidate currently in a Phase II clinical trial as an add-on therapy in patients with major depressive disorder, is approved in the United States for moderately severe to severe essential hypertension.
+We believe that Inversine is the only FDA-approved product designed to target an NNR.